-Meigs Local School District Independent Auditor's Report On Compliance With Requirements Applicable To Each Major Program And Internal Control Over Compliance In Accordance With OMB Circular A-133 December 8, 2005 Page 2
+Meigs Local School District Independent Auditor's Report On Compliance With Requirements Applicable To Each Major Program And Internal Control Over Compliance In Accordance With OMB Circular A-133 December 15, 2006 Page 2

 Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be material weaknesses.
 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants caused by error or fraud that would be material in relation to a major federal program being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over compliance and its operation that we consider to be material weaknesses.
-However, we noted other matters involving the internal control over compliance that we have reported to management of Meigs Local School District in a separate letter dated December 8, 2005.